-Duncan Cowles is a BAFTA Scotland Award winning documentary filmmaker whose short films The Lady with the Lamp, Soft Toffee, Radio Silence, Directed by Tweedie & Isabella have been selected for various film festivals at home and internationally winning a selection of awards, and gaining thousands of online views.
+Duncan Cowles is a BAFTA Scotland Award winning documentary filmmaker whose short films The Lady with the Lamp, Soft Toffee, Radio Silence, Directed by Tweedie, Isabella & Alexithymia have been selected for various film festivals at home and internationally winning a selection of awards, and gaining thousands of online views.

 Duncan graduated from Edinburgh College of Art with a 1st Class degree and a specialisation in documentary film, winning both the Audience Award and an Award for Distinguished work by the University at his graduation.
 He then went on to work for the internationally renowned Scottish Documentary Institute for three years on films such as I am Breathing, Future My Love, Pablo’s Winter, Seven Songs for a Long Life, Donkeyote, and the upcoming Time Trial, Becoming Animal & Nae Pasaran.
 He’s also been part of the programming team for feature documentaries at the Edinburgh International Film Festival since 2013.

-In addition to his personal work Duncan has worked on commercial photography projects such as weddings, graduations and portraits, and directed and edited corporate videos for clients such as Toys R Us, Graham’s Dairy, QueryClick, IQ Chocolate, Uniform Dating, YourGP, TeamSky, Refugee Survival Trust, Code-Clan, Media Gang, Africa in Motion, Deep Casing Tools, R&A, QAA and more…
+In addition to his main work Duncan has worked on commercial photography projects such as weddings, graduations and portraits, and directed and edited brand/commercial video content for clients such as Toys R Us, Graham’s Dairy, Mental Health Foundation, QueryClick, IQ Chocolate, Uniform Dating, YourGP, TeamSky, Refugee Survival Trust, Code-Clan, Media Gang, Africa in Motion, Deep Casing Tools, R&A, QAA and more…

 He also made this: gooddocumentaryquestions.com